sauravbsaha/AMRTrendAnalysis/README.md

 # AMRTrendAnalysis
-A Project to analyse rise of AMR, policies and impacts
+A Project to analyse rise of AMR, policies and their impacts

 ### Downloading PubMed Database
 1. Baseline folder (folder containing articles published till december 2019) we downloaded from PubMed by in-house developed python script, baseline.download.py